Perodua Kancil: Export

 The Kancil was exported to a total of 19 different countries.
 This includes Brunei and Mauritius starting from 1996 and Sri Lanka from 1997.

 United Kingdom

-The Perodua Kancil was sold in the United Kingdom as the Perodua Nippa in September 1997.
+The Perodua Kancil was sold in the United Kingdom as the Perodua Nippa from September 1997.
 It was priced at just over £5,000 (cut to £4,999 in 1999) it was the cheapest new car on sale there until it was replaced by the Perodua Kelisa four years later.
 The Nippa was exclusively sold with 850cc fuel injected engines, engine code ED-20 SOHC.